-AI‑guided workspace scan that reduces friction before it becomes a failure.
+AI‑guided environment validation that reduces friction before it becomes a failure.

-Business context: Workspace scans are a private, high‑stress step in remote proctoring.
+Business context: Environment validation scans are a private, high‑stress step in remote proctoring.
 When guidance is unclear, candidates make preventable mistakes-and those mistakes become support cost, delays, or exam failure.

-What I led: I redesigned the workspace scan experience into an AI‑guided flow that coaches candidates earlier and hands off clearer evidence to reviewers.
+What I led: I redesigned the environment validation experience into an AI‑guided flow that coaches candidates earlier and hands off clearer evidence to reviewers.

 Manual review created bottlenecks, inconsistency, and unnecessary anxiety.